MEd in Elementary Education

 Completion of the MEd degree program in Elementary Education requires 44 semester hours.
 A capstone project that consista of a self-study research project around a problem of practice is completed during student teaching.
-Upon successful completion of the program, candidates are eligible for an Illinois Professional Educator License with endorsements in elementary education grades K-9 and an English-as-a-Second Language (ESL) grades K-9.
-A middle grade 5-8 endorsement can be added based on fulfilling specific content course requirements.
+Upon successful completion of the program, candidates are eligible for an Illinois Professional Educator License with endorsements in elementary education and an English-as-a-Second Language (ESL) endorsement.

 Required Courses (44 semester hours)

 - TLSC 400A: Professional Learning Communities

 - TLSC 401: Bringing Language, Learning and Developmental Theory into Practice**

 - TLSC 403: Teaching, Learning and Leading for Social Justice